Jdaniel19/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(07) Write a script that changes the owner and the group owner of _hello to vincent and staff respectively
+(08)  a script that changes the owner of the file hello to betty only if it is owned by the user guillaume